 Do you want to learn more about Tagalog?

-The Ling App by Simya Solutions can be accessed right now.
+The Ling app can be accessed right now.
 The Ling App is a cutting-edge language learning app that can assist you with your language learning.
 This application supports 60+ foreign languages worldwide, allowing you to select the language you wish to learn.
 From fun mini-games to interactive quizzes, nothing beats the epic features of this platform.

 Do you want to learn a new word faster and easier way possible?
-Now is the time to get the Ling App!
+Now is the time to get Ling from Google Play or App Store!